cds-snc/gcds-docs/src/en/components/grid/design.md

 - Keep text line length below 75 characters for a comfortable, accessible reading length.
 - Limit column width to stop large screens from displaying lines of text that are overly long and difficult to read.
 - Avoid exceeding the maximum width of 71.25rem (1140px) wide.

-### Add spacing between columns

-- Add space between columns to reduce the cognitive load of reading content too densely packed together.
-- Whenever possible, align objects both vertically and horizontally.
-- Select the gap size, or space between columns, by choosing a measurement option from our <gcds-link href="{{ links.spacing }}">spacing tokens</gcds-link>.

 ### Communicate meaning by adjusting spacing